tachiyomiorg/website/src/help/guides/local-manga.md

 }
 ```

+If you don't want to manually create the `details.json` file, you can alternatively use [this tool](https://tachi-local.netlify.app/?utm_source=tachi-website&utm_medium=referral&utm_campaign=tachi-website).

 ### Using a custom cover image

 It is also possible to use a custom image as a cover for each local manga.